Explain this: My plane pulls into the gate at midnight, and I live 45 minutes away from the airport. Why, then, did I get home at 5:00 in the morning?

 84%

-A cross-border, public-private ecosystem for digital travel credentials has yet to be fully established, but we now have key lessons learned from a three-year cross-border multistakeholder initiative called The Known Traveller Digital Identity’s (KTDI).
+A cross-border, public-private ecosystem for digital travel credentials has yet to be fully established, but we now have key lessons learned from a three-year cross-border multistakeholder initiative called The Known Traveler Digital Identity’s (KTDI).

 Since 2018, KTDI has been exploring how emerging innovations can promote more efficient, secure and seamless travel against a backdrop of increasing volumes, security requirements and constraints on resources and infrastructure capacity.
-As the industry looks to establish trusted travel credentials that are interoperable, privacy-preserving and globally adopted across sectors, borders and travellers, the KTDI concept is now more relevant than ever.
+As the industry looks to establish trusted travel credentials that are interoperable, privacy-preserving and globally adopted across sectors, borders and travelers, the KTDI concept is now more relevant than ever.

 Its latest paper, Accelerating the Transition to Digital Credentials for Travel, is the result of collaboration between Accenture, the World Economic Forum as well as industry and government partners.
 Designed as a playbook for policymakers and industry leaders to guide global public-private collaboration, the report features: